 Naming Buildings and Rooms

 Buildings may be named in recognition of an endowed gift.
 The minimum amount for a particular building is determined on a case by case basis dependent on the size and purpose of the building.

 A gift is a voluntary, irrevocable transfer of assets from an individual to the FCF.
 The donor receives no direct benefit and requires nothing in exchange beyond an assurance that the gift intent will be honored.

 2. Conditional Gifts

 Conditional gifts may commit the FCF to an act within a specified time before the contribution is made.
-Conditional gifts will be reviewed by the Vice President for Development and Alumni Engagement who will make a recommendation to the President to either accept, modify the gift terms or reject the gift.
+Conditional gifts will be reviewed by the Vice President for Development and Communications who will make a recommendation to the President to either accept, modify the gift terms or reject the gift.

 3. Unrestricted Gifts

 Unrestricted gifts are given by donors with no limitation, prohibition or constraint on the specific purpose or use of the funds.
 The Farmingdale College Foundation accepts unrestricted annual gifts on behalf of Farmingdale State College.
 These funds may be used by the Foundation without restriction, to pay for operating expenses and other purposes.

 Temporarily restricted gifts have a donor-directed purpose that has yet to be fulfilled or have restrictions that will expire upon a certain event.
 For example, a gift restricted for use in building a new facility will not be used until the College begins construction.
 A minimum of $2,500 is required to establish a restricted account.
 Commencing as of November 1, 2016, investment earnings of each temporarily restricted fund may be used, as necessary, to offset operating expenses.